-Planning when to go to Pompeii archaeological site, where to buy tickets and how to visit make a self-guided day-trip to the excavations site easy, cheap and more enjoyable.
+Planning when to go to Pompeii archaeological site, where to buy tickets, and how to visit make a self-guided day trip to the excavations site easy, cheap, and more enjoyable.

 The excavations of Pompeii near Naples are justifiably among the most popular sights and day-trip destinations in Italy.
-The Roman ruins at this vast archaeological site are absolute must-see, three-star sights.
+The Roman ruins at this vast archaeological site are an absolute must-see, three-star sight.
 Individuals may visit Pompeii for relatively cheap by buying tickets on-site and using the local train.
 A visit to Pompeii is infinitely more enjoyable without crowds so visit early or late in the day and use the correct entrances.
 The Campania Arte Card is a great savings deal for individual travelers seeing several cultural sights in the Naples area.

 Buying Tickets for the Pompeii Excavation Site

 Everybody visiting the excavations of Pompeii needs a paper ticket irrespective of how or where a ticket voucher was purchased.
 Online tickets and mobile phone tickets must still be exchanged for a paper ticket – this is usually only possible at the Porta Marina entrance where a special fast lane is available for such voucher holders.

 The basic ticket prices for Pompeii bought on-site are as follows – use these numbers to calculate any discount saving offers or convenience surcharges:

 - €15 – full adult admission ticket entry fee.
 (No senior discounts are given.)

 - €9 – reduced fee for young adults (18 to 24) from the European Union